Techgrounds-Cloud-9/cloud-9-katelindt/06_AWS/AWS_07_EBS.md

 - gp3 - Amazon EBS gp3 volumes are the latest generation of general-purpose SSD-based EBS volumes that enable customers to provision performance independent of storage capacity

+- A snapshot - EBS Snapshots are a point-in-time copy of your data, and can be used to enable disaster recovery, migrate data across regions and accounts, and improve backup compliance.

 - mkfs is a command used to format a block storage device with a specific file system.

 - mount command is used to mount the filesystem found on a device to big tree structure(Linux filesystem) rooted at '/'.
 Conversely, another command umount can be used to detach these devices from the Tree.

 ## Exercise